This website uses cookies to help you make the most of your visit.

 Principle 2.
 Staff

 The pharmacy employs a suitable team of people to manage its workload.
-And it has appropriate contingency arrangements in place in case of staff absence.
-The pharmacy actively engages with its team members to help inform improvements to service delivery.
-And it encourages its team members to speak up and share learning through regular team meetings.
-Pharmacy team members generally engage in some ongoing learning relevant to their role.
-But there are sometimes delays in recognising the need to enrol team members on qualification training.
+And it encourages its team members to feedback their ideas and share learning through regular communication.
+Pharmacy team members engage in ongoing learning relevant to their role.
+They work together well, and they feel comfortable raising concerns and know how to escalate concerns if necessary.

 Principle 3.
 Premises

-The pharmacy premises are suitable for the provision of healthcare services.
+The pharmacy premises provide a suitable environment for the provision of healthcare services.
 They are clean, secure, and well maintained.
-The pharmacy’s website provides clear information to people about the pharmacy’s registered status.
+The pharmacy’s website provides clear information to people about its services and registration status.

 Principle 4.
 Services, including medicines management